nadavpodjarski/postgres-nest-react-typescript-boilerplate/README.md

 - In development mode it will run in a container built with ./server/Dockerfile.dev. dev mode server will be exposed on port 5500 to the "outside" world and will use volumes for data persistent.
-- In Production mode it will run in a container built with ./server/Dockerfile. prod mode server will ve exposed on port 5500 only to the docker composer internal services. as well using volumes for data persistent.
+- In Production mode it will run in a container built with ./server/Dockerfile. prod mode server will be exposed on port 5500 only to the docker composer internal services. as well using volumes for data persistent.

 Enviornment variables will be located in ./server/.env and will contain postgres credentials to establish connection to our databse.